Wilsonville LED Lighting Project

 Neighborhoods Getting Replacements In Phase 3

-More mature neighborhoods with the least-efficient fixtures are being prioritized first to maximize the City's cost savings.
-By doing so, the City can use the saving to subsidize the next phase of the project in additional Wilsonville neighborhoods.
+More mature neighborhoods with the least-efficient fixtures have been prioritized first to maximize the City's cost savings.
+By doing so, the City can use the saving to subsidize subsequent phases of the project in additional Wilsonville neighborhoods.
+During Phase III, more than 400 street lights have been identified for replacement (map).

 What to Expect During Conversions in Your Neighborhood